QAMinn2468/fend-project-memory-game/README.md

 ## Instructions

 Download the game.
 Open the index.html file to run.
+Consider adjusting page zoom to increase user comfort.

 ## Description